Evil S I yes to find a shore,

-Where we can crush some plants to paint my walls,
+Where we could crush some plants to paint my walls

 And I won't try to fight in the weekend wars